cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Inputs:
   - msg, message to be signed, an octet string
-  - SK, private key, a scalar
+  - SK, private key, a Scalar in GF(p).

   Outputs: signature (R, z), a pair of scalar values